solarsnake/coveralls-demo-ruby/README.md

 Great.
 Now you're in a working branch where you can make changes to your own copy of this repo.

-All is well and you're ready to continue with this guide.
+You're ready to continue with this guide.

 ---